sowndappan5/online-python-evaluator/README.md

 # **Online Python Program Evaluation Tool**

 ## **Project Overview**
 This project is an online platform for evaluating Python programs, designed to offer users a seamless experience in coding, testing, and receiving immediate feedback.
-The tool is built with **HTML, CSS, JavaScript, and Flask** for the backend, leveraging modern web development technologies to ensure a user-friendly interface and efficient evaluation process.
+The tool is built with **HTML, CSS, JavaScript, and Flask** for the backend, leveraging modern web development technologies to ensure a user-friendly interface & efficient evaluation process.

 ---